julie-jiang/sudoku/README.md

 All of the solutions can be found in `data/solutions`.

 ## Project Deviation
-Originaly, I planned to implement a priority queue to hold my grid cells.
-I thought this would be useful when I want to select a the most constrained variable, as the grid cells will be ordered according to their number of legal remaining values.
+Originally, I planned to implement a priority queue to hold my grid cells.
+I thought this would be useful when I want to select the most constrained variable, as the grid cells will be ordered according to their number of legal remaining values.
 However, in order to allow for backtracking, each search state has to hold a separate copy of all the values in the grid cells.
-Additionally, since constraint consistency is enforced after every successful new assignment, which will result in elimination of a lot of domains from a lot of grid cells.
+Additionally, constraint consistency is enforced after every successful new assignment, which will result in elimination of a lot of domains from a lot of grid cells.

 This means that if I were to use a priority queue to hold my grid cells, I would need to regenerate a new priority queue at each search state.
 However, this is huge waste of memory and time, since I only care about the element at the top of the priority queue.
-All of the remaining elements are discarded since their priorities no longer apply at a new search state.
+All of the remaining elements are discarded as their priorities no longer apply at a new search state.
 For these reasons, I decided to forgo priority queue and use a simple min-finding function to select the most constrained variable.